ssenchenko/temperature-reader/README.md

 ### `sensors_poll`

+1. You need to have redis running on port 6379 to be able to run celery.
-1. Rename `poll.ini.example` to `poll.ini`, open it and insert there username and password you chose when set up `home` app
+2. Rename `poll.ini.example` to `poll.ini`, open it and insert there username and password you chose when set up `home` app
-2. Start beat and worker from the directory which contains `sensors_poll` folder with command `celery -A sensors_poll worker -B --loglevel=info` (feel free to change loglevel)
+3. Start beat and worker from the directory which contains `sensors_poll` folder with command `celery -A sensors_poll worker -B --loglevel=info` (feel free to change loglevel)
-3. When done, stop celery with Ctrl+C
+4. When done, stop celery with Ctrl+C